by PETER TATCHELL (copyright 2006)

-Thus (at the time of writing) seven complete programmes and another four highlights editions are in existence.
 Over the years CH4 and BBC4 have screened three of these episodes.
-With the release of a double-DVD containing the five compilations, comedy fans can now have access to the cream of British comedy from an era when it was at its peak.
+With the release of a double-DVD containing the five compilations, and the more recent BFI set, comedy fans can now have access to the cream of British comedy from an era when it was at its peak.

 The pictures may be grainy and lack colour, but the laughs are in pure gold.

 (produced by Paradine Productions for Associated-Rediffusion) b/w